georgesnape01/Portfolio/README.md

 # George's Portfolio

 Welcome to my portfolio!
-Below is a summary of all my data science projects.
+Below is a summary of all my projects and studies so far.

 ## 📚 Contents 📚
 - [Post-MSc Projects](#post-msc-projects) - Projects focusing on problems after my MSc, Septmeber 2024.